Rominer-11/projecteuler923/README.md

 It seems that Project 923 is nearly impossible.
 Nobody I've talked to even knows where to begin.
 That's exactly why we're going to try to solve it.
 I don't care how long it takes; we WILL get there.

-Before you look at any of the code, 923.py does not work, and I still do not understand grundy numbers
+Before you look at any of the code, 923.py does not work (not even pushed yet), and I still do not understand grundy numbers

+Time complexity for 922.py in its current state is literally worse than the ackermann function, dont expect much